Note: knowing intermediate probability and calculus is necessary to understand this post.

-Notice that we can express these terms as the sum of two summations: a summation of squares and a summation of different-valued integers:
+Notice that we can express these terms as the sum of two summations: a summation of squares and a summation of products of different-valued integer pairs:

 This is like the trick we used earlier.
 At this point, we can also use another summation property to expand the latter summation:

 Notice that the last three terms shown at the end of Equation 2 each have a product of an integer and a larger integer.
 Thus we can represent these products as the summation shown in Equation 3, where we double the summation to account for symmetry (e.g. ).
 We could’ve also reversed the inequality sign to achieve the same result.
 I arbitrarily chose .